guardian/consent-management-platform/README.md

 # Consent Management Platform

-Welcome to the Consent Management Platform, a library to manage privacy frameworks across \*.theguardian.com, from messaging to managing and reporting the privacy state.
+Welcome to the Consent Management Platform, a library to manage privacy frameworks across \*.theguardian.com, from messaging to reporting the privacy state.
 All exports include Typescript definitions.

 ## What utilities does this offer?